tarwn/lessthandot-hugo/blogs/content/posts/2010-01-12-mirroring-sql-server-2005-to-sql-server-2.md

 BACKUP LOG NEEDTOUPGRADE TO DISK = 'C:NEEDTOUPGRADE_taillog_initial.trn'
 ```

-Next, we’ll use a basic endpoint configuration and start the endpoint to prepare it for the mirror.
+Next, we'll use a basic endpoint configuration and start the endpoint to prepare it for the mirror.

 sql
 CREATE ENDPOINT [Mirroring]